Balantidium coli

 Balantidium coli is a parasitic species of ciliate alveolates that causes the disease balantidiasis.
-It is the only member of the ciliate phylum known to be pathogenic to humans.
+It is the only member of the ciliate phylum known to be pathogenic to humans, although the main reservoir for this species are mainly domestic and wild pigs.
+In addition, B coli is known to infect multiple species of mammal including cattle, camels, sheep, buffalo, and rodents, as well as some birds and marine mammals in rare cases.
+B. coli has a world wide distribution, but tends to be spread more in humid and moist environments.
+Infections in humans are commonly seen in tropical and subtropical countries in central and south America and Asia, although prevalence between each site can vary widely.

+Balantidium coli was first describes in the 1857 as Paramecium coli until being transferred to the genus Balantidium in 1863.
+In 2013 after genetic analysis comparing B. coli with other species in the genus, isolating B. coli into its own genus of Neobalantidium was proposed, although it has been used interchangeably with the genus proposed in 1931 Balantioides.

 Morphology

 Balantidium coli has two developmental stages, a trophozoite stage and a cyst stage.
 In trophozoites, the two nuclei are visible.
 The macronucleus is long and sausage-shaped, and the spherical micronucleus is nested next to it, often hidden by the macronucleus.
 The opening, known as the peristome, at the pointed anterior end leads to the cytostome, or the mouth.
 Cysts are smaller than trophozoites and are round and have a tough, heavy cyst wall made of one or two layers.
 Usually only the macronucleus and sometimes cilia and contractile vacuoles are visible in the cyst, however, both nuclei are present because nuclear multiplication does not occur when the organism is a cyst.
 Living trophozoites and cysts are yellowish or greenish in color.